rsp/node-tryjson/README.md

 How it works
 ------------
-This module works like `JSON.parse` (and in fact it uses `JSON.parse`) but instead of throwing exceptions it returns `undefined` on failure.
+This module works like `JSON.parse` (and in fact it uses `JSON.parse`) but instead of throwing exceptions it returns `undefined` on failure (or some other fallback value if provided).
 This is not always a desired behaviour but sometimes it is.

-There is also a `stringify` method that works like `JSON.stringify` but instead of throwing exceptions on circular structures it returns `"null"` - which, again, may not be what you always want but sometime it is and you can use this module to simplify your code in those cases.
+There is also a `stringify` method that works like `JSON.stringify` but instead of throwing exceptions on circular structures it returns `"null"` (or a JSON representation of some other fallback value if provided) - which, again, may not be what you always want but sometime it is and you can use this module to simplify your code in those cases.

 Rationale
 ---------
-Why `tryjson.parse` returns `undefined` for invalid JSON?
+Why `tryjson.parse` returns `undefined` for invalid JSON by default?
 Because a valid JSON can never be parsed to `undefined` so you can test it reliably for that value with `value === undefined` to know if it was invalid.
+You can specify a custom fallback value as a second argument.

-Why `tryjson.stringify` returns `"null"` for objects that cannot be serialized?
+Why `tryjson.stringify` returns `"null"` for objects that cannot be serialized by default?
 Because `"null"` is a valid JSON string so it can always be parsed without errors and is still easy to test for `null` value.
 Note that this time, getting "null" does not necessarily mean that the object couldn't be serialized because it might have been `null` as well.
+You can specify a custom fallback value as a second argument - it will be stringified to JSON if possible, or the string `"null"` will be returned.
+It always returns a valid JSON string.

 Installation
 ------------